+File No. 001-

-UNITED STATES S
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
+20549

+Amendment No. 1 to FORM 10

+GENERAL FORM FOR REGISTRATION OF SECURITIES PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934

+THE PENNANT GROUP, INC.

+(Exact name of registrant as specified in its charter)

+Delaware 83-3349931

+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.

+1675 East Riverside Drive

+Suite 150

+Eagle, Idaho 83616

+(Address of Principal Executive Offices) (Zip Code)

+(208) 506-61 100

-SECURITIES AND EXCHANGE COMMISSION Wash hington, D.C.
-20549 FORM 10 PURSUANT T R REGISTRATION OF SECURITIES TO SECTION 12(b) OR 12(g) TIES EXCHANGE ACT OF 1934 ANT GROUP, INC. egistrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 83-3349931 (I.R.S.
-Employer Identification No.) 1675 East Riverside Drive Suite 150 Eagle, Idaho 83616 (Address of Principal Executive Offices) (Registrant's te (Zip Code) (208) 506-6100 lephone number, including area code) Securities to be registe red pursuant to Section 12(b) of the Act: Title of each class to be so registered Common stock, \$0.001 par value per share Name of each exchange on which each class is to be registered The NASDAQ Global Select Market Securities to be registered pursuant to Section 12(g) of the Act: None. elerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company lerated filer," "accelerated filer," "smaller reporting company" and "emerging growth Large accelerated filer Accelerated filer □ Non-accelerated filer Smaller reporting company $\Box$
+(Registrant's telephone number, , including area code)

+Securities to be registered pursuant to Section 12(b) of the Act:

+Title of each class to be so registered Common stock, \$0.001 par value per share Name of each exchange on which each class is to be registered The NASDAQ Global Select Market

+Securities to be registered pursuant to Section 12(g) of the Act: None.

+J ny.
+See the definitions of "large accelerated filer," e Exchange Act. , · · · · · · · · · · · · · · · · · · · 1 0 1 , Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting of company

-Emerging growth company $\times$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. 🗵
+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.